smartbugs/smartbugs/tests/README.md

 ### Filters

-The files in the output of a run are identified by a path of the form `TOOL/contract/FILE.EXT`.
+The files in the output of a run (below `runs`) are identified by a path of the form `.../TOOL/contract/FILE.EXT`.
 When processing such a file, `diff.sh` first looks for a filter `filters/TOOL-FILE-EXT`.
 If it does not exist, then `diff.sh` looks for `filters/FILE-EXT`.
-If this file does not exist either, then `TOOL/contract/FILE.EXT` is diff'ed unchanged.
+If this file does not exist either, then `TOOL/contract/FILE.EXT` remains unchanged.

 ### Examples